flipbox/organization/twig/tags/rating.md

 ---
 layout: default
-title: TWIG Variables - Rating
+title: TWIG Tags - Rating
-permalink: twig/variables/rating/
+permalink: twig/tags/rating/
 ---

-# Twig Variables - Rating
+# Twig Tags - Rating

 The `craft.rating` variable enables interaction with Rating entries.
-Commonly, these variables are used to display information about a particular [Rating][] or [Collection][] of [Ratings][Rating].
+Commonly, these tags are used to display information about a particular [Rating][] or [Collection][] of [Ratings][Rating].

 ## Methods